devstress/FLINK.NET/README.md

 Contributors can leverage GitHub Copilot Agent for development assistance:

 1. **Create an Issue**: Open a new issue describing the feature or bug fix needed
-2. **Assign to Copilot**: Mention `@copilot` in the issue to assign it to the Copilot Agent
+2. **Assign to Copilot**: Wait for a contributor to assign the issue to `Copilot`
-3. **Check Progress**: Monitor the issue for updates and progress reports from the Copilot Agent
+3. **Check Progress**: You will see 👀 reaction from Copilot and progress reports from the Issue & linked Pull Request
-4. **Review Results**: The Copilot Agent will create pull requests that you can review and merge
+4. **Review Results**: The Copilot Agent will create pull requests that contributors can review and merge

 ## Getting Involved & Contribution